Network Flow Log Audit with Cilium + CLS

 logsetName: "TKE-cls-k398qwbj-102564" # Replace with your CLS logset name.
 If a logset with this name exists, it will be used; otherwise, a new one will be created.

-topicName: "tke-cls-k398qwbj-cilium-network-logs" # Replace with your CLS topic name.
-Auto-created topics will use this name.
+topicName: "tke-cls-k398qwbj-cilium-flow-logs" # Replace with your CLS topic name.
+The auto-created topic will use this name.

 extractRule: